Pchank/Visual-Saliency-Papers/README.md

 -------------------------------------------------------------------------------------------------------------------------
 Pingping Zhang and Wenjuan Qin.

-PP. Zhang is currently visiting the University of Adelaide, supported by the China Scholarship Council.

 WJ.
 Qin is currently a master student in the Northeast Normal University, Changchun, China.